 top of page

-Alaa's solo tells a universal story, it is about a boy growing up in Jenin, but like every child in the world, he most wants to play and have fun.
+The horse of Jenin, written and performed by Palestinian actor and comedian Alaa Shehada, tells a universal story.
+It is about a boy growing up in Jenin, but like every child in the world, he most wants to play and have fun.
 It is a story about the resilience that imagination brings.

 In April 2002, a major invasion took place in Jenin.
 In the aftermath, a German artist came over for an art workshop.
 After four weeks, with the help of 15 Palestinians, he unveiled the result.
 He had built a horse as tall as 5 metres out of metal fragments, debris from the bombing.
 They rode the horse through the city and everyone was proud of it, people felt lifted by it.